zenspider/transmogrify/README.txt

     * pig latin
     * rot13
   * replace true and false with !!?! and !!!?!
+  * combinations of builders (rot13 a douchified name, etc)
 * transmogrify command line tool transmogrifies and replaces the old code!

 == TODO/IDEAS